davidson-engineering/parameter/README.md

 - A dataclass can inherit from *Parameters*, allowing for specific parameter names to be ensured.
 - Operators such as add, multiply, divide and exponent are supported:
     - Between Parameter objects, and other types of objects that also support these methods.
-    - Also on units, such as rad/s, kg/m^2
+    - Also on units, such as rad/s, kg/m^2.
+    - Note: exponents are not supported (yet) for unit outputs
 - See [parameter.conversion.py](src/parameter/conversion.py) for a full list of all possible conversions.
 Custom conversions are easily added.
 ## Simple Example Usage
 Some mixed units